 Test #2: Disable TPM and GEO for blocks greater than 64×64.

-If the blending masks are pre-calculated, the memory storage required by TPM/GEO can be saved by 2.24 MB in Test #1 and 1.66 MB in Test #2, respectively, as shown in Table 1.
-If the blending masks of TPM and GEO are derived on the fly, the proposed methods can reduce the averaged computational complexity.
+If the blending masks and motion storage masks are pre-calculated, the memory storage required by TPM/GEO can be saved by 3.1 MB in Test #1 and 2.3 MB in Test #2, respectively, as shown in Table 1.
+If the blending masks and motion storage masks of TPM and GEO are derived on the fly, the proposed methods can reduce the averaged computational complexity.